Production3000/mvp3000esp/README.md

 Alternatives are to use the built-in [LimitTimer](/doc/helper_func.md#limittimer) or a custom method to wait using a timestamp variable.

-### <a name='MethodsandOptions'></a>Public Methods and Options
+### <a name='PublicMethodsandOptions'></a>Public Methods and Options

-##### Methods

-Registering a module with the framework.

-    XmoduleExample xmoduleExample;
-    mvp.addXmodule(&xmoduleExample);

-The logger can be used to send message to serial and the websocket.

-    mvp.log("This text will be timestamped and then printed to serial in purple and to the log-websocket.");

-##### Options
+##### Selected Methods and Options

 The serial output is color-coded using ANSI escape sequences.
 If your serial monitor does not support this feature (Arduino IDE) it can be turned off to omit the symbols.

     mvp.logDisableAnsiColor();

-The logging level can be set.
+The logger can be used to send message to serial and the websocket.

+    mvp.log("This text will be timestamped and logged to serial, to websocket, and to the web interface.");

+##### Public Methods and Options

+ *  `void addXmodule(_Xmodule *xmodule)`: Add a Xmodule to the MVP3000 system.
+ *  `void log(const String& message)`: Log a message at 'user' level.
+ *  `void logDisableAnsiColor()`: Disable ANSI codes in serial output.
+ *  `void logSetLevel(CfgLogger::Level level)`: Change the logging level.
 This does not affect the list of recent log entries displayed in the web interface.

-    mvp.logLevel(CfgLogger::Level::INFO);

-The logging output destinations, serial and websocket, can be changed.
+ *  `void logSetTarget(CfgLogger::OutputTarget target, boolean enable)`: Enable/disable the output target to serial and/or websocket for log messages.
 This does not affect the list of recent log entries displayed in the web interface.

-    mvp.logTarget(CfgLogger::Target::BOTH);
+ *  `void mqttHardDisable()`: Completely disable the MQTT discovery service.

-The framework uses UDP auto-discovery to find local servers.
-In case this interferes with custom UDP code it can be completely turned off.
+ *  `void udpHardDisable()`: Completely disable the UDP discovery service in case it interferes with custom UDP code.

-    mvp.udpHardDisable();

-MQTT can be completely disabled.

-    mvp.mqttHardDisable();

 ### <a name='HelperFunctionsandClasses'></a>Helper Functions and Classes